 The only guarantee of justice has always been and still remains open public knowledge, the opportunity for the public and for every individual citizen to know and to control the actions of all officials and authorities, particularly penal authorities.
-'The masses,' Lenin said, 'must have the right ... to know and check each smallest step of their activity.'3 But in a situation of secrecy and non-existent control (by the general public) mistakes, abuses and crimes are bound to arise.
+"The masses,' Lenin said, 'must have the right ... to know and check each smallest step of their activity."
+But in a situation of secrecy and non-existent control (by the general public) mistakes, abuses and crimes are bound to arise.

 This is why a growing number of people are alarmed, and it is publicity as the only legal guarantee of justice which they desire in this matter.
 Let the competent agency inform the public just who have been arrested and why, and what the arrested men are charged with.
-If this agency believes that proof of guilt exists or

-1 Lenin, CW, XXXVI, p.
-606.
+If this agency believes that proof of guilt exists or has been assembled against any one of the arrested, let this proof become the object of an open judicial inquiry, let both the accusers and the accused take the floor, and the people will judge for themselves who is right and who is wrong.
+After all, this is not simply the kind-hearted wish of some over-sensitive people, this is what ought to be according to Soviet law and the elementary principles of justice and common sense.